TreyGower7/coe332-trey/homework07/README.md

 `Dockerfile`
 is used to capture the docker image, the file specifies the Python version, and installs any libraries used in the python script to run the application.
 For the `gene_api.py` script the Dockerfile installs: `redis`, `requests`, `Flask`, and `yaml`.

+`Kubernetes Files:`
+    `tagower-test-flask-service.yml` - Used to run the flask cluster (Runs all pods associated with the ip)

+  `tagower-test-flask-deployment.yml` - Provides declartive updates for flask pods

+  `tagower-test-redis-service.yml` - Used to run the redis cluster (Runs all pods associated with the ip)

+  `tagower-test-redis-deployment.yml` - Provides declartive updates for redis pods

+  `tagower-test-pvc.yml` - Persitant Volume Claim to store our data in the redis database

 <p align="right">(<a href="#readme-top">back to top</a>)</p>